-Wonderfully textured, colourful and flavourful, Corn Chowder with Shrimp is a delicious rustic meal in a bowl.
+Wonderfully textured, colorful and flavouful, Shrimp Corn Chowder is a delicious rustic meal in a bowl.
 Add sausage or bacon or make it a vegetarian version.
 Yum!

 This is a chunky soup with great contrasting textures from crunchy (corn, plump shrimp and snap peas) to soft (potatoes, carrots, peppers and celery).
 The chowder has some smokiness from the smoked paprika as well as the sausage/hot dog if you decide to add that.
 And the heat from the chili flakes or hot sausage is balanced nicely with the sweetness of the corn and creaminess of the chowder.

-The recipe is adapted from four similar variations of a recipe I liked online.
-The one you see here is loaded with healthy vegetables, has beautiful bold colours, can be varied to your taste and successfully be made ahead.
+The recipe is adapted from four similar ones that I liked online.
+The one you see here is loaded with healthy vegetables, has beautiful bold colors, can be varied to your taste and successfully be made ahead.
 If you like your chowder on the thicker side like I do, you can thicken it with a bit of cornstarch as stated in the recipe.
-You can also add some richness with half and half cream.
-And lastly – OK, not for calorie counters – try garnishing the chowder with homemade croutons (pieces of bread sauteed in oil with salt and garlic powder).
-I’m not going to lie – they are really good with this chowder!
+You can also add richness with half and half cream.

 - Buy peeled, deveined shrimp.